Seasteading: Contemporary advocacy

 Many architects and firms have created designs for floating cities, including Vincent Callebaut, Paolo Soleri and companies such as Shimizu, Ocean Builders and E. Kevin Schopfer.

 Marshall Savage discussed building tethered artificial islands in his 1992 book The Millennial Project: Colonizing the Galaxy in Eight Easy Steps, with several color plates illustrating his ideas.

 A 1998 essay by Wayne Gramlich attracted the attention of Patri Friedman.
 The two began working together and posted their first collaborative book online in 2001.
 Their book explored many aspects of seasteading from waste disposal to flags of convenience.
 This collaboration led to the creation of the non-profit Seasteading Institute (TSI) in 2008.
 As an intermediate step, the Seasteading Institute has promoted cooperation with an existing nation on prototype floating islands with legal semi-autonomy within the nation's protected territorial waters.
-On 13 January 2017, the Seasteading Institute signed a memorandum of understanding (MOU) with French Polynesia to create the first semi-autonomous "seazone" for a prototype but political changes driven by the French Polynesia presidential election led the county to back out of the project and permanently cut ties with Seasteading on 14 March 2018.
+On 13 January 2017, the Seasteading Institute signed a memorandum of understanding (MOU) with French Polynesia to create the first semi-autonomous "seazone" for a prototype but political changes driven by the French Polynesia presidential election led the country to back out of the project and permanently cut ties with Seasteading on 14 March 2018.

 The first single-family seastead was launched near Phuket, Thailand by Ocean Builders in March 2019.
 Two months later, the Thai Navy claimed the seastead was a threat to Thai sovereignty.
-In 2019, Ocean Builders said it would be building again in Panama, with the support of government officials.
-As of 2022, the project's status was uncertain.

 In April 2019, the concept of floating cities as a way to cope with rising oceans was included in a presentation by the United Nations program UN-Habitat.
 As presented, they would be limited to sheltered waters.

+Contemporary concerns

+Critics of seasteading argue that some projects resemble "techno-colonialism" or risk displacing coastal communities, and advocates of seasteading understate the political and economic difficulty of establishing autonomous governance at sea.
+Other critics have also noted the difficulties of remoteness and cost of offshore living, potential environmental impacts, and the likelihood of interference by nearby states, such as what happened in Thailand in 2019.